 Water parameters

-In their habitat the fish lives in soft and acidic water.
-Congo Tetras prefer moderate water hardness.
-Aim for a general hardness (GH) level of 5-12 dGH (German degrees of hardness) and a carbonate hardness (KH) level of 2-8 dKH.
-Aim for a slightly acidic to neutral pH range of 6.0-7.5.
-Congo Tetras can tolerate a slightly broader pH range, but maintaining it within this range is ideal.
+To ensure the health and vitality of Congo tetras, it’s essential to replicate their natural habitat, which features soft, acidic water.
+Aim for a general hardness (GH) level of 5-12 dGH and a carbonate hardness (KH) level of 2-8 dKH.
+Maintaining a slightly acidic to neutral pH range of 6.0-7.5 is ideal, although these fish can tolerate a broader range.

-Keep the water temperature in the range of 75-82°F (24-28°C).
-This range reflects the tropical environment they are native to and promotes their overall health and activity.
+Keep the water temperature between 75-82°F (24-28°C) to reflect their tropical origins and promote their overall health and activity.

 Tank decor